-Each project you create in the GCP Console has an associated, fully-featured Git repository that is hosted on Cloud Platform.
+Each project you create in the Cloud Console has an associated, fully-featured Git repository that is hosted on Cloud Platform.
 You can use this repository for collaborative development of any application or service.
-If you are using Stackdriver Debugger, you can use Cloud Source Repositories and related tools in the GCP Console to view debugging information alongside your code during application runtime.
+If you are using Stackdriver Debugger, you can use Cloud Source Repositories and related tools in the Cloud Console to view debugging information alongside your code during application runtime.

 Debugging, tracing, and analysis